 Establish a Chapter

-Establishing a chapter at your college or university puts you at the heart of our national network of over 1,500 other chapters representing over 750,000 fellow student veterans.
+Establishing a chapter at your college or university puts you at the heart of our national network of nearly 1,600 other chapters representing over 750,000 fellow student veterans.

 Are you interested in becoming a part of SVA’s community of chapters?
 SVA is composed of chapters, meaning that groups of student veterans at one college or university can register to become an SVA Chapter.
 Establishing a chapter at your school connects you with student veterans across the country and gives you access to tools and resources to better support fellow student veterans on your campus.

 Minimum requirements to charter an SVA Chapter include:

 - An official governing document or plan to operate your chapter;

 - Recognition by your institution as a registered student organization;

 - An elected group of student leaders (president, vice president, etc.); and